msabrishami/isc-website-mjhp/markdowns/transportation.md

 ### Online application (optional)

-* By filling out [this online application](https://www.dmv.ca.gov/portal/driver-licenses-identification-cards/dl-id-online-app-edl-44/), you will save time in the DMV office.
+* By filling out <a href="https://www.dmv.ca.gov/portal/driver-licenses-identification-cards/dl-id-online-app-edl-44/">this online application</a>, you will save time in the DMV office.
 You can skip this step now and do it in person in the DMV office.

 ```